Arjun Tendulkar makes Mumbai senior team debut, albeit in a losing cause | Sports-Games

 Arjun Tendulkar makes Mumbai senior team debut, albeit in a losing cause

-Budding left-arm pacer Arjun Tendulkar, who is the son of iconic former batsman Sachin Tendulkar, made his Mumbai senior team debut on Friday in an Elite E League group match of the Syed Mushtaq Ali Trophy, which the hosts lost by eight wickets against Haryana here.
+Budding left-arm pacer Arjun Tendulkar, who is the son of iconic former batsman Sachin Tendulkar, made his Mumbai senior team debut on Friday in a Syed Mushtaq Ali Trophy match against Haryana, which the hosts lost by eight wickets here.

-The junior Tendulkar dismissed Haryana opener Chaitya Bishnoi (4) cheaply after he edged a delivery to wicket-keeper Aditya Tare to claim his maiden wicket for Mumbai senior team.
+He dismissed Haryana opener Chaitya Bishnoi (4) cheaply after he edged a delivery to wicket-keeper Aditya Tare to claim his maiden wicket for the Mumbai senior team.

+Incidentally, his legendary father's last Ranji Trophy game was against Haryana back in 2013.

-While batting, Arjun didn't get a chance to face a ball as Mumbai were bundled out in 19.3 overs.
+Arjun didn't get the chance to face a single delivery when Mumbai batted as the team was bundled out in 19.3 overs.
 Haryana then rode on one-down Himanshu Rana's blazing unbeaten 75 off 53 balls to chase down the target with consummate ease.
 The 21-year-old Arjun has now qualified for the IPL auctions, as he has made his debut for the Mumbai team.

 Tendulkar junior was added to the Mumbai squad, along with another pacer Krutik Hanagavadi, by the Salil Ankola-led selection committee, after the BCCI permitted a total of 22 players to be selected.